Thalassemia in Singapore: Everything you need to know

 - 25% chance of having a normal child

 The chances are the same with each pregnancy, no matter how many children the couple may have.

-Recognizing this condition can be very difficult, because it is easy to confuse it with anemia associated with iron deficiency.
-Often the first symptom leading to diagnosis of the disease is enlargement of the spleen.
+Recognizing this condition can be very difficult because it is easy to confuse it with anemia associated with iron deficiency.
+Often the first symptom leading to the diagnosis of the disease is an enlargement of the spleen.
 Due to diagnostic difficulties, the doctor usually commissions some tests, including:

-- biopsy or taking a bone marrow fragment
+- Biopsy or taking a bone marrow fragment for analysis

 Treatment of thalassemia major involves regular transfusions of red blood cells.
 Thanks to this, it is possible to stop the production of defective blood cells and prevent abnormal bone growth and cardiac abnormalities.

 It is worth mentioning that every time a blood transfusion occurs, the body is supplied with a large amount of iron, which an organism cannot generally fully cope with.
 As a consequence, iron is deposited in various tissues, damaging them.
 Excessive iron can be removed through chelation therapy.